fenepedia/contao-isotope-product-member-groups/README.md

 ====================================

-This Contao Isotope extension allows you to automatically add groups to logged in members when purchasing specific products, product variants or product type.
+This Contao Isotope extension allows you to automatically add groups to logged in members when purchasing specific products, product variants or product types.

 ## Usage